Ownership of module marks and results

 Postgraduate Taught Examination Conventions C22

-- The mark of 0 relates only to the component missed.
+- The mark of 0 relates only to the component or element missed.
 The mark of 0 is therefore relevant to either absence from examination or non-submission of assessed work.

 - Where there was an absence or special circumstance, it may be that a PEC application is to be put forward to request that the missed attempt is set aside.
 Assuming that the PEC application has not yet been considered, the marks presented to the Board should use the mark of 0 for the missed element.